WalletHub, Financial Company

 @WalletHub

-The pros of no-fault insurance are that it ensures quick claim payouts after an accident and reduces the number of lawsuits for minor injuries.
+The pros of no-fault insurance are that it ensures quick medical payouts and fewer legal disputes after a car accident by preventing lawsuits for minor injuries.
 The cons of no-fault insurance are that it raises car insurance premiums and makes it difficult for drivers to receive compensation for pain and suffering.

-- Fewer lawsuits: No-fault insurance means that insurers don’t have to spend as much money on litigation and can pass the savings to customers.
+No-fault insurance lowers costs for insurers since they don’t have to spend as much money on litigation, allowing them to pass the savings on to customers.

-- More traffic deaths: No-fault states have higher traffic fatality than tort states.
+No-fault states have more traffic fatalities than tort states.

 When No-Fault Insurance Is a Driver’s Choice

-In nine of the 12 no-fault states, the no-fault system is mandatory.
+The no-fault system is mandatory in nine of the 12 no-fault states.
 Three no-fault states – Pennsylvania, Kentucky and New Jersey – allow you to opt out, though.
 This means that you can be granted the unlimited ability to sue an at-fault driver after an accident, and in Kentucky you can reject personal injury protection altogether.
 If you live in one of these so-called choice no-fault states, you can weigh the pros and cons of the no-fault system in order decide whether to opt out.

 On the other hand, if you live in one of the eight tort states that require PIP or offer it as optional coverage, you can get some benefits of no-fault insurance while still being able to sue the at-fault driver in any circumstance.
 Additionally, several states either require or offer medical payments insurance, which works similarly to PIP but does not provide as much coverage.